A History of the Azores

 Ship’s log: moored at Penikese Island, once a pit stop

-for zoologists, then a leper colony, now a home
+for zoologists, later a leper colony, now a home for

 Maximum flood-- 2½ fathoms.
 From Gull Island,